JuliusIvander/Bangkit-Final-Project/README.md

 └─ models/
 ```

-### Protobuf Installation/Complilation and Object Detection API Installation
+### 2. Protobuf Installation/Complilation, Object Detection API Installation, Train and Obtain TFLite Model

 Once we downloading the TensorFlow Model Garden, save the project file into Google Drive and run `train_model_gpu.ipynb` in google colab.
-Make sure to turn on the GPU that provided by google colab
+Make sure to turn on the GPU that provided by google colab.

+After running the jupyter notebook file, TFLite model will be found in `TensorFlow/workspace/training_demo/exported-models/my_model_v2/TFLite_Graph/model.tflite` from your google drive.